tsedio/tsed-vitepress-theme/docs/docs/middlewares.md

 :::

-If you plan to catch errors globally see our [Exception filter](/docs/exceptions) page.
+If you planed to catch errors globally see our [Exception filter](/docs/exceptions) page.

 ## Specifics parameters decorators